Anku5hk/Programmers_guide_to_Python/book.md

 iteration is O(n).
 ### Other Data Structures
 #### 1. Stack
-can be easily implemented using lists.
+Stack can be easily implemented using lists.
 ```Python
 my_stack = []
 ## add/remove operation